Nathamuni: Early life

-Life history

 Compilation of the Naalayira Divya Prabandham

 He spent time travelling in North India.
-He learned about Naalayira Divya Prabhandam, but he heard only ten hymns.
+He learned about the Naalayira Divya Prabandham, but he heard only ten hymns.
 He wanted the rest.
 He recited 12,000 times, Kanninun Siruthambu, a poem in praise of Nammalvar.
-Nammalvar appeared and gave the 4000 hymns (Naalayira Divya Prabhandam).
+Nammalvar appeared and gave the 4000 hymns (Naalayira Divya Prabandham).
 He was the one who brought back the 4000 hymns.
 In addition to teaching the hymns to his two nephews at Srirangam, he introduced them into the Srirangam temple service at the Sri Ranganathaswamy Temple, Srirangam, where he was the temple administrator.The story goes that Nathamuni, while at the Vishnu temple at Kattumannar Koil his native place, heard some Brahmins from the Southern end of the Peninsula recite Tamil verses of Satakopa addressed to the Vishnu God of Kumbhakonam and was charmed with their sense and diction.
 He also found that these verses concluded with the words "These 10 out of the thousand, composed by Satakopa".
 Nathamuni thus placed in the track of research seems to have finally recovered the whole of Satakopa's works and then rearranged them and the extant works of the other Alwars into four collections of about a thousand stanzas each.